 By 1976, Reading’s population is estimated around 15, 500.
 In 1979, three additional firefighters are hired and the Life Squad is moved into the fire department, under the direction of Chief Robert Hollmeyer.
 With this combination of services, the fire department begins to offer paramedic services.
 In 1981, the fire department opens a second station on Columbia Avenue, the property obtained from the Sisters of Notre Dame.
 The City divided by the railroad since 1887, now had fire and EMS equipment located on both sides of the track.

 Today, the fire department is a combination department comprised of career, part-time, and paid-on-call members that provides a full range of services to City of Reading and the Village of Arlington Heights.
+The department also provides emergency medical services to Amberley Village.
 Chief Todd Owens was appointed on February 23, 2014 and has been a member of the department now for 20 years.
 The department maintains three pumpers, an aerial ladder truck, medic unit, two ambulances, utility truck and special services trailer (hazmat/rescue).
 The fire department maintains an ISO rating of 2.
 Services continue to expand, meeting the needs of an ever changing community.